-1: Slave does not send acknowledge flag
+1: Slave do not send acknowledge flag

 The TXAK bit is the transmit acknowledge flag.
-After the slave device receipt of 8-bits of data, this bit will be transmitted to the bus on the 9th clock from the slave device.
+After the slave device receipt of 8 bits of data, this bit will be transmitted to the bus on the 9th clock from the slave device.
 The slave device must always set TXAK bit to "0" before further data is received.

-Bit 2 SRW: I2C slave read/write flag
+Bit 2 SRW: I2C Slave Read/Write flag